momentohq/client-sdk-go/CONTRIBUTING.md

 ## Developing :computer:

+### Core workflow

 Running `make precommit` will run all formatters, linters, and the tests.
 Run this before submitting a PR to ensure the code passes tests and follows our project conventions.

 - `make test` will just run the tests
 - `make lint` will just run the formatting and linters

+### Updating the protos

+Currently the protos are vendored in the `protos` directory.
+The core operations are:

+- update the protos to the latest version
+- build the go code from the protos
+- update and

+To update them, run `make update-protos`.
+This will download the latest protos from the [client-protos library](https://github.com/momentohq/client-protos).

+To generate the go code from the protos, run `make build-protos`.

+To do both, run `make update-and-build-protos`.

 ## Tests :zap: